 Born Edson Arantes Do Nascimento (better known as Pelé) is known as a legend and the best soccer player to ever play the game.
-He was raised in a very poor family in Tres Coracos, Brazil and his parents, Dondinho and Celeste Nascimento called Edson "Dico," growing up.
+He was raised in a very poor family in Tres Coracos, Brazil and

 He first learned the game of soccer from his father, Dondinho, who was a decent center forward until his career was halted by a fractured leg.